Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

         description: "The total sales amount for items in the order after discounts and taxes have been applied"
 ```

-This code does the following:
+This YAML file does the following:

-- It makes the `fct_orders` model public, which means other projects in the dbt Cloud account are now able to reference it.
+- It sets the `fct_orders` [model access level](https://docs.getdbt.com/docs/collaborate/govern/model-access) to public, which means other projects in the dbt Cloud account are now able to reference it.
-- It will add and enforce a contract to this model.
+- It will add and enforce a [model contract](https://docs.getdbt.com/docs/collaborate/govern/model-contracts).
 This will enable dbt to do a couple things: 1) run a "preflight" check that ensures the model's query will return a set of columns with names and data types matching the ones you have defined and 2) include the column names, data types, and constraints in the DDL statements it submits to the data platform, which will be enforced while building or updating the model's table.
-- The grants config is used to set permissions or grants for a resource.
+- The [grants](https://docs.getdbt.com/reference/resource-configs/grants) config is used to set permissions or grants for a resource.
 When a model is run, dbt will run grant and/or revoke statements to ensure that the permissions on the database object match the grants you have configured on the resource.

 ### Committing your changes

-To finish this step up, go to the **Version control** section in the IDE and click the **Commit and Sync** button to commit your changes.
-Once that is complete, merge your changes to the main or production branch.
+To finish this step up, go to the **Version control** section in the IDE and:

+8. Click the **Commit and Sync** button to commit your changes.
+9. **Merge** your changes to the main or production branch.

 ### Additional features for model governance

-- **dbt model versions:** How do you make a change to the structure of the `fct_orders` model once downstream users and applications use it and expect its structure to remain the same due to the model contract?
-That is where [dbt model versions](https://docs.getdbt.com/docs/collaborate/govern/model-versions) come in, to allow for multiple versions of a model to co-exist for a limited period of time, while downstream queries are migrated.
+- [**dbt model versions:**](https://docs.getdbt.com/docs/collaborate/govern/model-versions) How do you make a change to the structure of the `fct_orders` model once downstream users and applications use it and expect its structure to remain the same due to the model contract?
+That is where dbt model versions come in, to allow for multiple versions of a model to co-exist for a limited period of time, while downstream queries are migrated.
-- **Snowflake Private Listings:** With Marketplace features now native to Snowflake, you can use dbt Cloud to manage listings and deploy them alongside your code, keeping the listings governed in version control.
+- [**Snowflake Private Listings:**](https://other-docs.snowflake.com/en/collaboration/provider-listings-creating-publishing) With Marketplace features now native to Snowflake, you can use dbt Cloud to manage listings and deploy them alongside your code, keeping the listings governed in version control.
-- **Persisting docs to Snowflake:** The [`persist_docs`](https://docs.getdbt.com/reference/resource-configs/persist_docs) configuration can commit the dbt documentation directly to Snowflake as comments, for use by other applications.
+- [**Persisting docs to Snowflake:**](https://docs.getdbt.com/reference/resource-configs/persist_docs) Enabling the `persist_docs` configuration will commit the dbt documentation directly to Snowflake as comments, for use by other applications.

 ### Wrapping up this step